A few days ago Canonical, the company behind Ubuntu, announced that they will end development of their signature desktop environment,

 Just plain old pop up with some Notifications and a Calendar.
 I believe Gnome could pick up a lesson or two from

 6. Add blur effect to GTK3 CSS parser

 Right now, Gnome Shell themes don’t support blur effect, which

 is a major setback.
 Without recompiling the whole Shell and risking major performance issues.
 Blur effects can

-add really premium feel to any UI, as text placed over blurred elements has great readability.
+add a really premium feel to any UI, as text placed over blurred elements has great readability.

-Ubuntu 18.04 is just around the corner, so lets wait and see how Canonical will play this one out.
+Ubuntu 18.04 is just around the corner, so let us wait and see how Canonical will play this one out.
 If you have any thoughts

 what else should be improved in the Gnome Shell, I would be glad to chat about it on Twitter